-CompareResults ImageBufAlgo.compare (A, B, failthresh, warnthresh, roi=ROI.All, nthreads=0) Numerically compare two ImageBuf's, A and B. The failthresh and warnthresh supply failure and warning difference thresholds.
+CompareResults ImageBufAlgo.compare (A, B, failthresh, warnthresh, failrelative=0.0, warned Numerically compare two ImageBuf's, A and B. The failthresh and warnthresh supply absolute failure and warning difference thresholds, and failrelative and warnrelative supply failure and warning thresholds relative to the values in each image.
 The return value is a CompareResults object, which is defined as a class having the following members: